fakhar-iqbal/fakhar-iqbal.github.io/_posts/2023-07-15-transfer_learning.md

 This has improved our model a bit, but there’s more we can do.
-The deepest layers of our pretrained model might not need as high a learning rate as the last ones, so we should probably use different learning rates for those—this is known as using dis‐ criminative learning rates(Not to be discussed here).
+The deepest layers of our pretrained model might not need as high a learning rate as the last ones, so we should probably use different learning rates for those—this is known as using discriminative learning rates(Not to be discussed here).

 fastai can show us a graph of the training and validation loss: